 Start by assessing what you currently use on a daily basis and then see what can be changed.

 For example, if you buy coffee every morning, try bringing your own mug instead of buying one from the coffee shop.
 You’ll save money on cups and also on the cost of the coffee!
-Recycling is another great way to go zero waste on a budget, as it’s free for many people.
+Upcycling is another great way to go zero waste on a budget, as it’s free for many people.

 It might seem like a daunting task but once you get into it, it’s really easy and feels great knowing that you’ve made a difference.